lgsvl/simulator/Docs/docs/python-api.md

 ## Quickstart <sub><sup>[top](#top)</sup></sub> {: #quickstart data-toc-label='Quickstart'}

-After unpacking LGSVL simulator zip file or cloning source from the git repository you should see an `Api` folder in the root.
-The Python API interface is fully contained in this folder.
+Python API is available in separate repository: https://github.com/lgsvl/PythonAPI After cloning or downloading it from the git repository follow these steps:

-1. Go inside this folder and run the following command to install Python files and necessary dependencies:
+1. Run the following command to install Python files and necessary dependencies:

     ```
     pip3 install --user -e .
     ```

 2. Now launch the simulator (either binary .exe file or from Unity Editor).
 Simulator by default listens for connections on port 8181 on localhost.

 3. Click the `Open Browser` button to open the Simulator UI.